libreswan/libreswan/README.md

 use: rpmbuild -ba packaging/centos/8/libreswan.spec

 ## Building for DEB based systems
-The packaging/debian directly is used to build deb files.
+The packaging/debian directory is used to build deb files.
 Simply issue the
 command: make deb

 ## Compiling the userland and IKE daemon manually in /usr/local